lasthero/SimpleWebCrawler/README.md

 https://en.wikipedia.org/wiki/Breadth-first_search

 ## Architecture
-This console App solution was implemented with .NET Core which takes a url from command line argument then outputs results to console as it craws web pages then eventually writes all results to a XMl file under the "sitemap" folder of the console App.
+This console App solution was implemented with .NET Core which takes a url from command line argument then outputs results to console as it craws web pages then eventually writes all results to a XMl file under the "sitemaps" folder.

  ## Prerequisites
  - The latest .NET Core SDK is required in order to build and run this application: